Jessicka (singer)

-Jessicka Addams (born Jessica Fodera on October 23, 1975) is an American visual artist and retired musician.
-Best known by her stage name Jessicka, she was the frontwoman for the alternative rock band Jack Off Jill, and later for the noise-pop band Scarling.
+Jessicka Addams (born Jessica Fodera on October 23, 1975) is an American visual artist and musician.
+Best known by her stage name Jessicka, she was the frontwoman for the alternative rock band Jack Off Jill, and later for the noise pop band Scarling.

 Early life

 Jessicka grew up in the town of Sunrise, Florida.
 She was raised as an only child by her mother Nancy after her mother divorced her husband, Joseph.
-After high school Jessicka had immersed herself in music, the Goth subculture, gay iconography, all things John Waters and feminist literature.
-At 15, she decided that she wanted to start her own band and began writing lyrics that would later appear on early Jack Off Jill demos.
+After high school, Jessicka immersed herself in music, the Goth subculture, gay iconography, John Waters, and feminist literature.
+At 15, she decided to start her own band and began writing lyrics that would later appear on early Jack Off Jill demos.

 Music career

 Jack Off Jill (1992–2000)

 Jessica Fodera met Tenni Arslanyan while attending high school in Sunrise, Florida.
-She added the "K" to the original spelling of her first name and dropped her surname, paying homage to Magick (Book 4), by Aleister Crowley.
-They had begun writing songs, but had not yet formed a complete band when Robin Moulder and Michelle Oliver joined them to create the band Jack In Jill.
-In 1992, Jack In Jill got their start when they were asked to open for fellow Floridian Marilyn Manson and his band, Marilyn Manson and the Spooky Kids at a Davie, Florida nightclub called The Plus 5 Lounge.
+She added the "K" to the original spelling of her first name and dropped her surname, paying homage to Magick Book 4, by Aleister Crowley.
+The two began writing songs, and were joined by Robin Moulder and Michelle Oliver to create the band Jack In Jill.
+In 1992, Jack In Jill got their start when they were asked to open for Marilyn Manson and his band, Marilyn Manson and the Spooky Kids at a Davie, Florida nightclub called The Plus 5 Lounge.
 Manson suggested a name change to Jack Off Jill (JOJ).
 In 1993, JOJ released their first recording titled, "Children 5 And Up", produced by Marilyn Manson.
-In early 1993, Jessicka performed with Manson's ephemeral side project, Mrs. Scabtree and shared vocal duties with then boyfriend Jeordie White.
+In early 1993, Jessicka performed with Manson's ephemeral side project, Mrs. Scabtree, and shared vocal duties with her then-boyfriend Jeordie White.

+The band used an aesthetic inspired by riot grrrl, which Jessicka coined 'Riot Goth' in 1993, defined as being dark, morbid, angry, melancholic, creepy and cute.
+Their songs addressed serious issues such as rape, domestic abuse, self-harm, body shaming, depression, patriarchy, and female empowerment.

-In December 1994 while on tour, Jessicka spent a night in jail when she and Manson were arrested after a concert in Jacksonville, Florida, for breaking the town's adult entertainment codes.
+In December 1994, while on tour in Jacksonville, Florida, Jessicka and Manson were arrested after a concert for breaking the town's adult entertainment codes.
 They both spent one night in jail.
 Charges were dropped.

-Before her 21st birthday, Jessicka's record label, Rectum Records, had released several independent JOJ records and several 7" singles.
+By 1995, Jessicka's record label, Rectum Records, had released several independent JOJ records and 7" singles.
 Jack Off Jill signed with Los Angeles-based Risk Records in January 1997.
-The band released their first full-length album, Sexless Demons and Scars, in September 1997 then toured in the U.S. and Canada.
-In July 2000, JOJ released their second full-length CD, Clear Hearts, Grey Flowers, just as their label was preparing to close down.
+The band released their first full-length album, Sexless Demons and Scars, in September 1997, then toured in the U.S. and Canada.
+In July 2000, JOJ released their second full-length CD, Clear Hearts, Grey Flowers, just as the label was preparing to close down.

 JOJ officially went on hiatus in late 2000, after playing a show at Los Angeles' The Troubadour in April 2000.
 They were joined onstage by guitarist Helen Storer of the UK band Fluffy and producer Chris Vrenna on drums.